Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 * reliable, zero-downtime rollout of software versions
 * Healing, auto-scaling, load balancing

-**EXAMPLES:** Kubernetes with support from AWS, API as a service, Python/Django app platform one-click spin-up
+  **CaaS** (containers as a service) - container-based PaaS which come in many flavors as needed. **EXAMPLES:** AWS Elastic Container Service, Google Container Engine, Azure Container Service

-  **CaaS** (containers as a service) - cloud-based service for managing a container-based PaaS. **EXAMPLES:** AWS Elastic Container Service, Google Container Engine, Azure Container Service
+  **EXAMPLES:** Kubernetes with support from AWS, API as a containerized service, Python/Django containerized app platform one-click spin-up

   **Functions as a service** (FaaS) -